The Bankrate promise

 - Exterior masonry veneer protection

 A perk of CEA insurance is that homeowners have flexibility in what coverage options and deductibles they want to choose.
-For instance, you can pick different coverage deductibles for your dwelling and personal property coverage, depending on your specific needs.
-Dwelling coverage is available with a deductible of 5%-25%.
+For instance, breakables and exterior masonry veneer are optional coverage types.
+Dwelling coverage is available with a deductible of 5 percent to 25 percent.

 If you own an older home retrofitted to withstand earthquake damage, you could qualify for a discount on your CEA insurance.
 California homeowners may be eligible for a lower premium if their home meets the following criteria: